Jason DaSilva: AXS Lab and AXS Map

 through the arts, media, and technology.

 In 2009, DaSilva created the new media project called AXS Map that encourages communities to share reviews on the accessibility of businesses, restaurants and other public places.
 As described in Randy Paul Gage's book Mad Genius, DaSilva's "frustration at finding accessible restaurants, stores, restrooms, and other public spaces led him to start AXS Map, which has now morphed into a movement to map out a searchable database of accessible sites."

+Filmography & Media Projects

+When I Walk (2013)

+When I Walk is a feature-length documentary directed by Jason DaSilva.
+The film documents DaSilva’s experiences following a diagnosis of primary progressive multiple sclerosis and was filmed over several years.